Table of Contents

 There is no greater joy than seeing God’s destiny rise above our circumstances.

-We all can find inspiration in David’s journey to fulfill his destiny.
+As the story of David illustrates, God’s destiny for our lives does not change because of our circumstances.
+David’s destiny was fulfilled; he became king of Israel, and we can all find inspiration in his journey.
 His road was not always smooth.
-There were many moments in David’s life that were not how he would have pictured it.
+He sinned, and other people sinned against him.
 But we can learn from David that our destiny was not determined by difficult moments.
 Our destiny is determined by God.

 Pause and reflect